 The Department of Environment, Health and Safety (EHS) offers a variety of training programs for University of Alberta personnel.
 On-line training runs on the EHS Moodle server.
 Information on accessing your Moodle course can be found on the right-hand section of this page.
 There is no charge for any on-line program for current University of Alberta staff and students.
 Please contact us if you are not a current University student or staff member, and we will provide pricing and access information.

-You can now print certificates for most courses!
-After you complete the course material and pass any required assignments and quizzes, you can print your own certificate of completion.
+After you complete the course material and pass any required assignments and quizzes, you can print your own certificate of completion for most courses.

 Training for Laboratory Personnel

 EHS has several courses available for research and laboratory personnel.
-These are designed for entry level personnel; however, they are open to all University students and staff members who have a valid CCID.
+They are open to all University students and staff members who have a valid CCID.
 More information about individual courses is available below:

 WHMIS: This course is mandatory for all personnel who work with or in proximity to controlled products.
 The WHMIS course is automatically available to students and staff members.
 You will need to identify which department/area you belong to before you can access the course material.
 Click here to go to the WHMIS enrolment page.

 Laboratory Safety: This course outlines the basic practices and procedures to follow in U of A laboratories.
 Topics include hazard management, hazard controls, laboratory waste management, and emergency procedures.
 Pre-requisite: WHMIS